 Why make the distinction between martial art and combat skill?
-I believe that combat skills require a different paradigm of training than that of a martial art.
-Martial arts like many of those in Japan are tasked with keeping the tradition and history of their respective art alive.
-It is not based around actually fighting and almost no-holds-barred competition.
-It hasn't been that way since the Sixteenth century.
+I believe that combat skills require a different paradigm of training than that of traditional martial arts.
+Martial arts, like many of those in Japan, are tasked with keeping the tradition and history of their respective art alive.
+It is not based around fighting and almost no-holds-barred competition.
+It hasn't been that way since the Sixteenth Century.

-There are people that want to talk about fighting and combat when they talk about martial arts.
+Some people want to talk about fighting and combat when they talk about martial arts.
 I think it is conflating two different ideas.

-Well, that is quite obvious if you moved slowly all the time you wouldn't be able to do much unless you were attacked by a Hollywood slow-motion effect.
-I am not sure that I have never met a koryu sensei in Japan thinking they are teaching self-defense or combat skills relevant to the life we live today.
+Well, that is quite obvious if you moved all the time slowly you wouldn't be able to do much unless a Hollywood slow-motion effect attacked you.
+I am not sure that I have never met a koryu sensei in Japan, thinking they are teaching self-defense or combat skills relevant to the life we live today.

 Arts and Skills